Title

 Issue:

-• Whether Dr. Neri’s alleged extra-marital affair precludes him from filing the criminal complaint on the ground of pari delicto.
+• Whether Dr. Neri’s allegation of having consented tacitly to his wife’s infidelity (and his subsequent extra-marital actions) precludes the filing or continuation of the criminal complaint on the basis of pari delicto.

-• Whether Dr. Neri’s manifestation is sufficient to warrant a new trial or dismissal of the case.
+• Whether Dr. Neri’s belated manifestation and recantation of his previous statements provide a valid basis for the granting of a new trial or dismissal of the case.

 Ruling: